Los Angeles mayor lifts downtown curfew she imposed during protests against immigration raids

 “Dinner shift makes the most money because we're the last restaurant standing so people come to us in the end,” she said.

-The Historic Core of downtown LA, further away from where the protests have occurred and home to many nightclubs and bars, has also suffered from break-ins.
-Many closed down for the duration of the curfew because their core business happens in the evening.
+The Historic Core district of downtown LA, further away from where the protests have occurred and home to many nightclubs and bars, has also suffered from break-ins.
+Many closed down for the duration of the curfew because the bulk of their business happens in the evening.

-Rhythm Room owner Vincent Vong said he has lost tens of thousands of dollars from closing for a whole week, not just from the loss of business but also to keep paying his employees.
+Rhythm Room owner Vincent Vong said the weeklong closure cost him tens of thousands of dollars not just from the loss of business but also because he had to keep paying his employees.

 “I have to schedule people to come in because I need to get them paid somehow,” he said.